Skip to content

 18 Terms

-The 12-14 success-critical competencies for a specific position or role.
-Defined in the job profile and recorded in the assessment.
-Basis for focused competence development.
+The 12-14 success-critical competences for a particular position or role.
+They are defined in the job profile and captured in the assessment.
+The basis for focused competence development.

 Self-Assessment

-Evaluation of one's own competencies by the person themselves.
-Important part of competence diagnostics, which is supplemented by external assessments to obtain a complete picture.
+Evaluation of one's own competences by the person themselves.
+An important part of competence diagnostics, which is supplemented by external assessments in order to obtain a complete picture.

 Self-Organization

-Ability to act independently in complex and dynamic situations without being dependent on detailed instructions.
-Core of all competencies according to Erpenbeck/Heyse.
+The ability to act independently in complex and dynamic situations without being dependent on detailed instructions.
+The core of all competences according to Erpenbeck/Heyse.

 Self-Organized Learning

-Learners plan and design their learning processes themselves.
-They determine goals, content, learning and social forms, media, times and learning locations themselves - usually in coordination with their manager or learning facilitator.
-Prerequisite for real competence development.
+Learners plan and shape their learning processes themselves.
+They define objectives, content, learning and social forms, media, times and learning locations themselves – usually in coordination with their manager or learning facilitator.
+A prerequisite for genuine competence development.

 Singularity Didactics

-Further development of enabling didactics with consistently personalized learning processes with the goal that the learning concept is consistently aligned with the needs of the learners.
+Further development of enabling didactics with consistently personalized learning processes, with the aim that the learning conception consistently aligns with the needs of the learners.

 Skills Diagnostics (AI-based)

-Scalable, dialogic diagnostics of values, competencies, knowledge and qualifications for individual learning planning.
+Scalable, dialogic diagnostics of values, competences, knowledge and qualifications for individual learning planning.

 Skills Gap

-Difference between existing and required competencies.
-Valcom visualizes skills gaps through target-actual comparison in the radar chart and thus enables targeted development measures.
+The difference between existing and required competences.
+Valcom visualizes skills gaps through a target-actual comparison in the radar chart and thus enables targeted development measures.

 Skills Management